 This book looks slightly less attractive than Mijksenaar’s because it’s older and doesn’t have colour images.
 For me, this isn’t relevant, as you might have guessed because the content is more important than the way it looks.

-The book has a chapter about taps.
-Usually, I can figure out quite easy how a tap works, but during a holiday, driving through France, several of the parking lots had taps I just couldn’t fathom.
+The book has a chapter about faucets.
+Usually, I can figure out quite easily how a tap works, but during a holiday, driving through France, several of the parking lots had taps I just couldn’t fathom.
 I thought it was hilarious because it was one of those holidays that I was reading the book for the umpteenth time.

 Oh, and by the way, those taps had to be handled with a foot pedal.
 Can you imagine?
 Very hygienic, yet, if one doesn’t know how to do it, a sign is needed for an explanation!